 Buoys on the Boulevard

-We passed this small, locally owned Text BBQ joint one day and decided to stop for a late lunch.
-Everything at brisket is smoked daily, and they offer a huge variety of smoked meats and bar-b-que.
+We passed this small, locally owned Texas BBQ joint one day and decided to stop for a late lunch.
+Everything at Brisket is smoked daily, and they offer a huge variety of smoked meats and barbecue.
 With so many choices to pick from, our group of 5 opted for the “Feed Bag” to get a sampling of everything.
 The Feed Bag at Brisket included several cuts of smoked meat, hush puppies and other sides including baked beans, collard greens and cole slaw.
 While the menu indicates it’s good for 4-5 people, we had a lot of leftovers.
 (Even with 2 hungry teenage boys!)
+If you’re looking for the best barbecue in North Myrtle Beach, I highly recommend stopping at Brisket.

 King’s Sushi North Myrtle Beach

-King’s also offer kids menu items, and our toddlers were happy with their edamame, chicken nuggets and french fries.
+King’s Sushi also offer kids menu items, and our toddlers were happy with their edamame, chicken nuggets and French fries.
 The price is reduced for kids, and children 3 and under eat for free.

 Bimini’s Oyster Bar

 We heard about Bimini’s from three different people during our trip to North Myrtle Beach, so we knew we had to try it.
-Bimini’s is a local favorite known for it’s oysters and happy hour specials.
+Bimini’s is one of few local seafood restaurants near North Myrtle Beach, and it’s known for it’s oysters and happy hour specials.
 The oysters we had were super fresh, and my fresh caught grouper and tuna were great as well.
 If you’re looking for a sampling of their best seafood, my brothers shared a classic steampot and were raving about it.
 It’s packed with crab, mussels, shrimp, clams and sides including hush puppies and corn on the cob.
 (And I was having food envy that I didn’t get it myself!)

 Melt Craft Ice Cream

-Definitely saving the best for last here.
-There are several ice cream stores available throughout the North Myrtle Beach area.
+There are several ice cream shops in North Myrtle Beach.
 Melt is so good though, that after our first stop we didn’t want to go anywhere else.
 This family owned craft ice cream shop updates its menu regularly with several unique flavors made fresh each day.
 Our favorites when we were there were cookie monster, midnight caramel, and grasshopper.
 There’s almost always a line out the door of this small shop, but it goes quickly.
-Seating is also available outside.
+If you’re looking for the best ice cream in North Myrtle Beach, definitely check Melt out!

 Have you been to Myrtle Beach or North Myrtle Beach recently?
 Please share in the comments if you have any favorite places to eat or things to do.

-For more inspiration on family beach vacations in the US, check out these posts:
+For more inspiration on family friendly beaches on the east coast, check out these posts:

 - 7+ Things to Do in Sarasota, Florida with Kids